Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Optical Intensity Channel and Constellation Shaping

 In a nutshell, for probabilistic shaping, one typically fixes a regular set of $\{a_i\}$, say, $\{i\Delta\}$, and optimize the probabilities $\{p_i\}$ to maximize the achievable information rate, while for geometric shaping, one in turn fixes an equiprobable distribution, i.e., $p_i=1/M$ for all $i$, and optimizes the levels $\{a_i\}$ to maximize the achievable information rate.
 However, some practical issues should be considered in the optimization.
 First, in order to apply coded modulation, there should be a labeling between binary coded bits and a level.
 In probabilistic shaping it is hence customary to require every probability $p_i$ to yield a fixed-length binary expansion, while in geometric shaping one typically lets $M=2^b$ to enable simple labeling.
 Second, to reduce the required resolution of DAC, the levels of a constellation should be represented using as few bits as possible, which requires every level $a_i$ in geometric shaping to be an integer multiple of a basic level.

-In the presence of an average intensity constraint, no closed-form expression for the capacity of the optical intensity channel is known, but asymptotic behaviors of the capacity at high/low SNR have been determined \cite{LMW09,L24}.
-In particular, the high-SNR capacity is characterized by where $\mathsf{SNR}:=\frac{\mathcal E}{\sigma}$ is the optical SNR defined in terms of the average optical intensity (rather than squared amplitude of the channel input).
-An exponentially distributed input with PDF achieves capacity asymptotically at high SNR, implying that an exponential-like constellation satisfying $\mathrm E[X]=\mathcal E$ is preferred for bandwidth efficient transmission.
+In the presence of an average intensity constraint, no closed-form expression for the capacity of the optical intensity channel is known, but asymptotic behaviors of the capacity at high SNR have been characterized as \cite{LMW09} where $\mathsf{SNR}:=\frac{\mathcal E}{\sigma}$ is the optical SNR defined in terms of the average optical intensity (rather than squared amplitude of the channel input).
+An exponentially distributed input with PDF achieves capacity asymptotically at high SNR, implying that an exponential-like constellation satisfying $\mathrm E[X]=\mathcal E$ is preferred for bandwidth-efficient transmission.

-\emph{Note}: In the AWGN channel, the capacity-achieving input distribution (CAID) is Gaussian for all SNRs.
-However, the CAID of the optical intensity channel with only an average intensity constraint is still unknown.
-If there is an additional peak intensity constraint, the CAID is discrete with a finite number of mass points, but its shape varies as the SNR changes, and no general expression for all SNRs is known \cite{CHK05}.
-This letter focuses on bandwidth efficient transmissions (which require moderate to high SNR) so that exponential distribution is near-optimal and plays a similar role as Gaussian distribution in the AWGN channel.
+\emph{Note}: In the AWGN channel and certain RF channels (e.g., flat-fading channel with state information at the receiver), the capacity-achieving input distribution (CAID) is Gaussian for all SNRs.
+But the CAID of the optical intensity channel with an average intensity constraint is unknown.
+If there is an additional peak intensity constraint, the CAID is discrete with a finite number of mass points, which vary with the SNR \cite{CHK05}.
+This letter focuses on bandwidth-efficient transmission in IM/DD systems (which require moderate to high SNR to support multi-level constellation), so that exponential distribution is near-optimal and plays a similar role as Gaussian distribution in the AWGN channel and in RF systems.